Edge-Center/terraform-provider-edgecenter/docs/resources/volume.md

 - `project_name` (String) The name of the project.
 Either 'project_id' or 'project_name' must be specified.
 - `region_id` (Number) The uuid of the region.
 Either 'region_id' or 'region_name' must be specified.
 - `region_name` (String) The name of the region.
 Either 'region_id' or 'region_name' must be specified.
 - `size` (Number) The size of the volume, specified in gigabytes (GB).
 Optional when creating from an image (will use the image's size).
 Mandatory if not creating from a snapshot or image.
 Must be greater than the current size when updating.
+This field conflicts with `snapshot_id`, because a volume created from a snapshot uses the snapshot size.
 - `snapshot_id` (String) (ForceNew) The ID of the snapshot to create the volume from.
 This field is mandatory if creating a volume from a snapshot.
+When `snapshot_id` is specified, the new volume is created with the snapshot parameters, so `size` and `type_name` cannot be set at the same time.
 - `type_name` (String) The type of volume to create.
 Valid values are 'ssd_hiiops', 'standard', 'cold', 'infra_ssd' and 'ultra'.
 Defaults to 'standard' if not specified.
+This field conflicts with `snapshot_id`, because a volume created from a snapshot uses the snapshot volume type.

 ### Read-Only